What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 However, links don’t just pass along authority signals.
 They also convey vital information such as intent, context, and relevance from one webpage to another through anchor text.
 This helps search engines understand what a page is about and how it relates to other pages within the link graph.

-For instance, imagine a webpage about content marketing links to your article about the different types of content marketing with that anchor.
-That anchor text reinforces the topical connection between those two pages for search engines.
+For instance, imagine a webpage about content marketing links to your article about the different types of content marketing using that text.
+That highlighted text reinforces the topical connection between those two pages for search engines.

 Internal links don’t add PageRank to your website the way backlinks do.
 However, they do help move existing authority around your site.
 As you may have guessed, internal links also leverage the power of anchor text to help search engines understand the connection between pages on your own website.